 - lactation clinics for families that need breastfeeding support.

 Joining a support group is a great way to get help and talk about your concerns.

 A program designed specifically for women with a history of gestational diabetes.
 This program provides strategies to reduce the risk of type 2 diabetes and improve family health.
-For more information visit www.baker.edu.au/wag, email [email protected] or ask your Maternal and Child Health nurse.
+For more information, visit Baker Heart and Diabetes Institute, email [email protected] or ask your MCH nurse.

-This isn't an emergency number: for all emergencies call 000.
+This isn't an emergency number.
+For all emergencies call 000.